|

 not quite as nice but panorama

-is churned, greyish tint
+churned, greyish tint

 The blue is less clear,